ethz-asl/vi_realsense/README.md

     * Patch the kernel modules
     * Build librealsense2 SDK

     The steps above are described in the librealsense [install instructions](https://github.com/IntelRealSense/librealsense/blob/master/doc/installation.md), make sure you follow the instructions for the version of librealsense you are trying to install (i.e. the one that is in this repo's submodule).
+There is also the option to install the SDK and kernel modules using apt, please follow the install instructions linked above if you would like to try that.

     * Build ros driver: `catkin build realsense2_camera`, if there are some issues with this driver, checkout the [install instructions on the repo](https://github.com/IntelRealSense/realsense-ros)
  * You will probably need to reboot/logout to make sure the sensor is recognized correctly after the this installation.